Nowwell/CryptSharp/README.md

 - CryptSharp - a dll that contains some classical ciphers
 - CryptSharp.Test- a project to test the ciphers
 - Cryptalize - a desktop app to analyze classical ciphers and hopefully be a game to generate some cipher text for fun to break

+Note: This is not intended to be a professionally used tool.

 Utility
 -------